Slovenia

 Birthgap Retirement Indicator (BRI)

-Slovenia's Birthgap Retirement Indicator (BRI) reached 44.0% in 2023, marking an increase of 3.8 percentage points from the previous year.
-The indicator has shown an upward trend over the last five years, with the average from 2019 to 2023 at 37.6%.
-Compared to the 1980s average of -6.6%, the current rate is approximately 50.6 percentage points higher.
+Slovenia's Birthgap Retirement Indicator (BRI) reached 44.0% in 2023, marking an increase of 3.8 percentage points from 2022.
+The indicator has shown an upward trend over the last five years, with the 2019–2023 average at 37.6%.
+Compared to the 1980s average of -6.6%, the current BRI is higher by roughly 50.6 percentage points.
 The lowest recorded BRI occurred between 1983 and 1985, at -8.9%.
-On a global scale, Slovenia holds the lowest BRI value among 35 countries, and similarly, it ranks last out of 30 European countries.
+Among global figures, Slovenia ranks last with the lowest BRI value (35th out of 35), and it also holds the lowest position within Europe (30th out of 30).

 | Year | BRI | Year | BRI |